Vacuum entanglement probes for ultra-cold atom systems: Experimental Outlook

-with the BEC density perturbation suggestively denoted by $\hat{\phi}(t,\bx_i)$.
-The form of~\eqref{Hint} indicates that the coherent amplitudes serve as switching functions, enabling precise control of the interaction time.
-(The specific choice of Gaussian switching has been shown to work well for harvesting~\cite{pozas15aa}.)
-The interaction~\eqref{Hint} reflects how laser fields are being employed as local phonon detectors; as mentioned above, it follows that the negativity associated with a pair of identical excitations of such detectors behaves just as in the two-level case.

 The initial beams are each prepared with two modulation sidebands, symmetrically arranged on opposite sides of an atomic resonance, to balance Stark potentials, minimising disturbance to the $2\text{d}$ BEC.
-This technique was used previously in a single-beam setting \cite{gooding20aa}, and we elaborate on its use for harvesting in the Supplemental Material.
+This technique was used previously in a single-beam setting \cite{gooding20aa}, and we elaborate on its use for harvesting in the Appendices.
+Beating caused by the modulation sidebands in the laser converts phase fluctuations into amplitude fluctuations, and the coherent components of the laser fields amplify quantum fluctuations.
+As a result, the readout stage shown in Figure~\ref{fig:diag} can be achieved for the modulated laser probes using multi-tone heterodyne scheme, such as dual-arm heterodyne detection (i.e. splitting the modulation bands with a dichroic mirror and heterodyning each band); details of signal analysis for such a readout scheme are the subject of separate work.
+Upon demodulation, the relevant photocurrent output for each beam corresponds to a dark-port signal, with the common-mode coherent amplitude contribution filtered out.

 Photon statistics extracted from the photocurrents strongly depend on the reduced density operator $\hat{\rho}_{\aaa\bbb}$, which characterizes how variances in the laser quadratures are affected by the BEC interaction~\eqref{Hint}.
+In parallel with heterodyne detection schemes, the readout scheme described here yields variances of quantum optical modes entering each photodetector.

-From an operational point of view, while a direct determination of the negativity is possible, it would simplify matters considerably if a full reconstruction of the reduced state of the laser pair could be avoided.
-For continuous-mode lasers, a more accessible entanglement measure has been used: the \textit{inseparability}, $\mc I$ \cite{entangledmodes}.
-Conceptually, the negativity provides a lower bound for the inseparability with respect to all local linear unitary Bogoliubov transformations between pairs of joint detector quadratures \cite{entangledmodes}; based on the DGCZ condition \cite{PhysRevLett.84.2722}, the inseparability can be expressed as
+From an operational point of view, while it is possible to directly measure the negativity by completely reconstructing the reduced state of the laser pair, the quantum metrology would be nontrivial.
+For continuous-mode lasers, it is simpler to proceed indirectly, using a more accessible entanglement measure: the \textit{inseparability}, $\mc I$ \cite{entangledmodes}.
+Conceptually, the negativity provides a lower bound for the inseparability with respect to all local linear unitary Bogoliubov transformations between pairs of joint detector quadratures \cite{entangledmodes}; based on the DGCZ condition \cite{PhysRevLett.84.2722}, the inseparability $\mc I$ is less than unity unless the detectors are separable.
+The ``inseparability condition'' can then be expressed as

 where $V$ denotes the variance and $\hat{q}_+(\Omega)$, $\hat{p}_-(\Omega)$ denote the joint amplitude-sum quadrature and the phase-difference quadrature of the two laser probes (respectively), normalised such that vacuum variances sum to unity.